cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 Earlier, I mentioned that if you prefer not to run your own `nym-node`, you can still contribute to the network by delegating your Nym tokens - such as to my node.
 But before you can delegate, you'll need to acquire some `NYM` tokens.
 The Nym documentation suggests purchasing them through the [Bity](https://www.bity.com) broker.

-While I haven't personally used these services, you can also buy `NYM` tokens on centralized exchanges ([CEX](https://iq.wiki/wiki/cex-centralized-exchange)) like [Kraken](https://www.kraken.com/) (on the native NYX network) or on decentralized exchanges ([DEX](https://en.wikipedia.org/wiki/Decentralized_finance#Decentralized_exchanges)) and CEX platforms like [KuCoin](https://www.kucoin.com/) or [ByBit](https://www.bybit.com/en/) (on the ERC20 Ethereum network)
+While I haven't personally used these services, you can also buy `NYM` tokens on centralized exchanges ([CEX](https://iq.wiki/wiki/cex-centralized-exchange)) like [Kraken](https://www.kraken.com/) (on the native NYX network) or on decentralized exchanges ([DEX](https://en.wikipedia.org/wiki/Decentralized_finance#Decentralized_exchanges)) and CEX platforms like [KuCoin](https://www.kucoin.com/) or [ByBit](https://www.bybit.com/en/) (on the ERC20 Ethereum network).
 However, if you purchase tokens on the ERC20 network, you'll need to transfer them to the native NYX network via [GravityBridge](https://bridge.blockscape.network/).

 There is a [Delegation Advisor](https://explorenym.net/delegation-advisor/) available, but I'm unsure of its current functionality.